National Centre for Circus Arts

-The National Centre for Circus Arts (formerly the Circus Space) is a professional circus school in the Hoxton area of Shoreditch in London that offers one of the UK's only university degree programmes in circus.
+The National Centre for Circus Arts (formerly the Circus Space) is a professional circus school in the Hoxton area in London that offers one of the UK's only university degree programmes in circus.
 It is a leading centre for contemporary circus training.
 It supports the professional development of circus performers and circus companies and runs youth and adult evening classes every week.
 It also runs the London Youth Circus.